-THE IPHONE 8 has now landed and unlike many had expected, is an incremental update to last year's iPhone 7.
+THE IPHONE 8 has now landed and, unlike many had expected, arrives as an incremental update to last year's iPhone 7.

 It does have some new bits and bobs, though, including a new processor, upgraded camera and a longer lasting battery, according to Apple.

 We've put together a round-up of the key specs to see how the iPhone 8 compares with its iPhone 7 predecessor, so you can decide for yourself if upgrading from the latter to new handset is worth the trouble.

 iPhone 8: 138.4x67.3x7.3mm, 148g

 iPhone 7: 138x67x7.1mm, 138g